semirke/micro/runtime/help/options.md

    (the color is defined by the colorscheme you are using).

 	default value: `on`

+* `cursornum`: highlight the row number at the cursor.
+Uses the color of cursor-line.

+   default value: `on`

 * `eofnewline`: micro will automatically add a newline to the file.